 A Cricket South Africa media release stated on Friday that while Steyn continued to make progress from a groin injury, sustained during the first Test at Mohali that the visitors lost, he remained a doubtful starter to play in the third match of the series commencing at Nagpur on November 25.

-- AB de Villiers, Dale Steyn return to South Africa Test squad for Zimbabwe
+- Dale Steyn returns to South Africa squad for Sri Lanka Tests

 - Dale Steyn, Morne Morkel return to South Africa squad for Zimbabwe tri-series